-Here's three ways for the kids to get creative this spring, both inside with pen and paper and outside with a little help from nature!
+Here's three ways for the kids to get creative, both inside with pen and paper and outside with a little help from nature!

 Once your kids have designed their dream park we'd love to see what they came up with!
-Send their designs through to us via email or tweet using #LoveYourLocalPark, including their first name, age and home town.
-We'll share the best ones on our own social media and every submission will also receive a certificate!
+Tweet their designs using #LoveYourLocalPark and we'll re-share the best ones on the Fields in Trust account.

-A recent report from the National Trust [opens PDF] found that noticing nature and can have a beneficial effect on a child's sense of wellbeing.
-Play and creativity can be a way for children to make sense of the changed world around them; The International Play Association has published some helpful advice for parents.
+A report from the National Trust [opens PDF] found that noticing nature and can have a beneficial effect on a child's sense of wellbeing, and play and creativity can be a way for children to make sense of the changing world around them.

-We know it's not as good as playing on the swings in a sunny park, but until we can all go out and meet our friends again, we hope these resources have given you and your youngsters the chance to have fun, remember what you all enjoy about your local park and get creative designing the park of their dreams!
+We hope these resources have given you and your youngsters the chance to have fun, remember what you all enjoy about your local park and get creative designing the park of their dreams!

 Fields in Trust is an independent charity with over 90 years’ experience protecting parks and green spaces.
 We work with landowners, community groups and policy makers to champion the value of our parks and green spaces to achieve better protection for their future at both local and national level.